manzinello/mailgo.js.org/docs/installation.md

 ## Dark mode

 The dark mode is available through a configuration parameter (see more [here](/docs/dark-mode)) or substituting `mailgo.min.js` with `mailgo.dark.min.js`.

-You can also specify dark mode only for single modals.
+You can also specify dark mode only for single modals, to do this see [here](/docs/dark-mode#dark-mode-only-for-some-modal).